 He married Annie Coulter McRitchie on the 18th of Feburary, 1885 in Harwich Twp.
 She was the daughter of Alexander McRitchie and the former Annie Bushell.
 She was born in Thamesville on the 18th of February, 1859.
 Her father was born in Scotland and her mother was born in Ireland and they were farmers.
 Mrs. Stenton had 2 older brothers, James and Alexander and 6 younger siblings, David, Thomas, Marion, Agnes, Josephine and Albert.
-At the time of their marriage, Dr. Stenton was a school teacher, residing in Port Lambton (Lambton County).
+At the time of their marriage, Dr. Stenton was still teaching school and he was residing in Port Lambton (Lambton County).